89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 You’ve just got a deal moving; now you need to stay top of mind with prospects without being overwhelming.

-That’s why follow-up subject lines are crucial for keeping the conversation moving.
+Follow-up subject lines are important for keeping the conversation going.

 For example: Any feedback?